Hypodescent: Other examples of application

 In the United States, hypodescent has often defined children of mixed-race couples as black when one parent is classified as "black", or either is thought to have African descent.

 Since the 1960s particularly and the rise of the Black Power movement, many members of the African-American community have emphasized that mixed-race individuals of African descent should identify as black in order to maximize their political power as a group in the United States.
-Leaders say they were historically discriminated against as black by whites, so should identify as black to assert their power in numbers.
+Leaders say they were historically discriminated against as black by white people, so should identify as black to assert their power in numbers.

-President of the United States Barack Obama is often referred to as the first Black or African-American President.
+President of the United States Barack Obama is often referred to as the first black or African-American President.
 He has said as a youth that he chose to identify as black and worked in community organizing in a black community.
 His mother and her parents were of European descent; his father and his family are sub-Saharan African from Kenya.
 But, in a case exemplifying the complex racial history of the United States, Obama is believed to be descended through his maternal line from John Punch, the first African documented historically as a slave in Virginia.
 The genealogical company Ancestry.com sponsored a study of his family history and documented this connection.
 Punch's descendants increasingly married white and are believed to have been accepted as white by the early 18th century.

-In the history of the US, people have less consistently applied hypodescent in intermarriage between whites and people of other racial groups, such as Native Americans, and Asians.
+In the history of the US, people have less consistently applied hypodescent in intermarriage between white people and people of other racial groups, such as Native Americans, and Asians.
 There was certainly discrimination against people of mixed European and Native American, and European and Asian ancestry, however.

 Hypodescent is not only practiced by people of European ancestry.
-In Omaha, Nebraska, whites have celebrated Logan Fontenelle, a mixed-race man of the late 19th century who served as interpreter for a major treaty between the Omaha Nation and the United States that ceded most of their land before they moved to a reservation.
-Whites referred to Fontenell as chief of the Omaha, and he was one of the signatories of the treaty along with Omaha chiefs, perhaps because he spoke English.
-Whites named various places in the city of Omaha after Fontenelle.
+In Omaha, Nebraska, white people have celebrated Logan Fontenelle, a mixed-race man of the late 19th century who served as interpreter for a major treaty between the Omaha Nation and the United States that ceded most of their land before they moved to a reservation.
+White people referred to Fontenelle as chief of the Omaha, and he was one of the signatories of the treaty along with Omaha chiefs, perhaps because he spoke English.
+Various places in the city of Omaha were named after Fontenelle.
 But among the Omaha, Fontenelle was considered a white man because his father was white, and he was never a recognized chief.
 As the Omaha had a patrilineal kinship society, hereditary chieftainship and descent were passed through the male line.
 A person whose father was white was not considered Omaha unless he was formally adopted by a male Omaha member.